Animal genetic resources for food and agriculture: History of animal genetic resources

 Other factors such as mutations, genetic drift and natural and artificial selection have also played a role in shaping the diversity of livestock populations.
 As animal populations migrated away from their original sites of domestication, sub-populations were formed through geographic and genetic isolation.
 Interbreeding within these sub-populations between individuals that thrived in the local prevailing environmental conditions (and were thus better able to reproduce) contributed to the formation of distinct groups of animals, known as breeds.
 This isolation of sub-populations allowed the simultaneous increase in diversification between these sub-populations and increase in uniformity within them.
 Human intervention through artificial selection of animals with desirable characteristics further increased the differentiation among and uniformity within breeds.
 Examples of traits that have been deliberately selected by humans include growth rate, milk or egg production, coat color, meat quality, and age of maturity, among many others.
 The process of artificial selection has been the main reason for gains in output from commercial breeds, whereas the adaptation of indigenous livestock to diverse and challenging environments (natural selection) has been the main factor for their continued survival and production value.
 Overall, selection, whether it be natural or artificial, generally results in reduced genetic variation.

 Over the past 250 years the greatest changes in livestock diversity and creation of formal breeds have occurred mainly due to changes that began in England in the late 18th century.
 These changes have included development of systematic pedigree and performance recording and applying specific breeding objectives.
 This led to the fixation of breed-specific traits and an increase in productivity.
 Some breeds were interbred as distinct, isolated populations, while many breeds continued to interact with each other as a result of intentional cross-breeding or unintended introgression.
 Before the end of the 19th century, several breeds had been absorbed by other populations.
 In the 19th century, railways and steamships increased the long-distance transportation of livestock.
 After the Second World War, artificial insemination became common in cattle and pig breeding.
 As a result of these developments, a limited number of transboundary commercial breeds, such as the Holstein cow and Large White pig, have become very widespread and nowadays increasingly dominate livestock production globally.
-Thus, understanding the origins and the history of distribution of livestock are central to maintaining their current utilization and long-term conservation as resources.
+Thus, understanding the origins and the history of distribution of livestock is central to maintaining their current utilization and long-term conservation as resources.